-- (a) Each utility shall file department "Form E-30, Summary of Peak Day Report," dated August 2023 with the department through the department's electronic records filing system annually on April 1st summarizing the previous winter period peak day operating statistics. - (b) Quantities of gas shall be reported as measured in therms. - (c) The report shall contain the following information: - (1) A caption identifying the report as "Summary of Peak Day Report" along with the name of the utility filing the report; - (2) The gas demand for firm sales, interruptible sales, firm transportation, interruptible transportation and any other sendout;
+- (a) Each utility shall file a report with the department through the department's electronic records filing system annually on April 1st summarizing the previous winter period peak day operating statistics. - (b) Quantities of gas shall be reported as measured in therms.

-- (3) The gas demand for non-daily metered interruptible transportation rate classes based on an estimate of the daily supply nomination requirements, or best estimate; - (4) The gas supply of purchased pipeline natural gas, underground storage gas, propane air production gas, LNG produced gas, third party gas transported for unbundled transportation customers, and any other gas supply used to meet peak day demand; - (5) The actual or effective base 65 degrees Fahrenheit degree day total measured on that day including the source and geographic location; - (6) The date and day of the week of the peak day occurrence; - (7) A statement as to whether the peak day sendout was a new record for the utility; and - (8) The signature, full name, and title of the utility employee who supervised the preparation of the report, and date of signature.
+- (c) The report shall contain the following information: - (1) A caption identifying the report as "Summary of Peak Day Report" along with the name of the utility filing the report; - (2) The gas demand for firm sales, interruptible sales, firm transportation, interruptible transportation and any other sendout; - (3) The gas demand for non-daily metered interruptible transportation rate classes based on an estimate of the daily supply nomination requirements, or best estimate; - (4) The gas supply of purchased pipeline natural gas, underground storage gas, propane air production gas, LNG produced gas, third party gas transported for unbundled transportation customers, and any other gas supply used to meet peak day demand; - (5) The actual or effective base 65 degrees Fahrenheit degree day total measured on that day including the source and geographic location; - (6) The date and day of the week of the peak day occurrence; - (7) A statement as to whether the peak day sendout was a new record for the utility; and - (8) The signature, full name and title of the utility employee who supervised the preparation of the report, and date of signature.

-En 509.16 E-31 Forecast of Upcoming Winter Period Design Day Report.
+En 509.16 Forecast of Upcoming Winter Period Design Day Report.

-- (a) Each utility shall file department "Form E-31, Forecast of Upcoming Winter Period Design Day Report," dated August 2023 with the department annually by email or through the department's electronic records filing system on September 15 a report summarizing the upcoming winter period design day forecast of operating statistics. - (b) Quantities of gas shall be reported as measured in therms. - (c) The report shall include the following information: - (1) A caption identifying the report as "Forecast of Upcoming Winter Period" along with the name of the utility filing the report; - The demand for firm sales, interruptible sales, firm transportation, interruptible transportation, and any other sendout demand; - (3) The supply of purchased pipeline natural gas, underground storage gas, propane air production gas, LNG produced gas, third party gas transported for unbundled transportation customers, and any other gas supply available to meet design day demand; - (4) The base 65 degrees Fahrenheit degree day estimate total used in the forecast design day; - (5) A brief explanation of forecast tools, models and assumptions used in determining design day send out requirements; and - (6) The signature, full name, and title of the utility employee who supervised the preparation of the report, and date of signature. - En 509.17 Federal Reports Filed with Department.
-The owner or operator of a natural gas pipeline facility regulated by the Federal Energy Regulatory Commission pursuant to the Natural Gas Act, 15 U.S.C. § 717, et seq., shall, with respect to any such pipeline facility located or to be located in New Hampshire, file with the department: - (a) Annually, on or before April 30 of each year, a copy of the signed original of the Federal Energy Regulatory Commission annual report form, Form No. 2, as found in Appendix B, pertaining to such facility; and
+- (a) Each utility shall file with the department annually by email or through the department's electronic records filing system on September 15 a report summarizing the upcoming winter period design day forecast of operating statistics. - (b) Quantities of gas shall be reported as measured in therms. - (c) The report shall include the following information: - (1) A caption identifying the report as "Forecast of Upcoming Winter Period" along with the name of the utility filing the report; - (2) The demand for firm sales, interruptible sales, firm transportation, interruptible transportation and any other sendout demand; - (3) The supply of purchased pipeline natural gas, underground storage gas, propane air production gas, LNG produced gas, third party gas transported for unbundled transportation customers, and any other gas supply available to meet design day demand; - (4) The base 65 degrees Fahrenheit degree day estimate total used in the forecast design day; - (5) A brief explanation of forecast tools, models and assumptions used in determining design day send out requirements; and - (6) The signature, full name and title of the utility employee who supervised the preparation of the report, and date of signature. - En 509.17 Federal Reports Filed with Department.
+The owner or operator of a natural gas pipeline facility regulated by the Federal Energy Regulatory Commission pursuant to the Natural Gas Act, 15 U.S.C. §

-(b) Concurrently upon its filing with the Federal Energy Regulatory Commission, a copy of any application for a certification of public convenience and necessity under the Natural Gas Act, 15 U.S.C. § 717f(c), with respect to any pipeline facility of such owner or operator proposed to be located in New Hampshire.
+- 717, et seq., shall, with respect to any such pipeline facility located or to be located in New Hampshire, file with the department: - (a) Annually, on or before April 30 of each year, a copy of the signed original of the Federal Energy Regulatory Commission annual report form, Form No. 2, pertaining to such facility; and - (b) Concurrently upon its filing with the Federal Energy Regulatory Commission, a copy of any application for a certification of public convenience and necessity under the Natural Gas Act, 15 U.S.C. § 717f(c), with respect to any pipeline facility of such owner or operator proposed to be located in New Hampshire.

-En 509.18 E-32 Monthly Customer Migration Report.
+En 509.18 Monthly Customer Migration Report.